HamashiachCreatives/Drum-Pad-App/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to [OpenAI](https://openai.com) for providing the necessary guidance and support in creating this app.

 ## Contact

-For any inquiries or suggestions, please reach out to the author, Ndurere Morris, at ndurere.morris@email.com.
+For any inquiries or suggestions, please reach out to the author, Ndurere Morris, at hamashiachcreatives@gmail.com.